nikkijuk/pigeongram/README.md

 - Select "DelegateExpression" as implementation
 - set Delegate expression to "#{processStepName}" so that it matches to bean annotated with @Named

+[Best practices for implementing JavaDelegate](https://camunda.com/best-practices/invoking-services-from-the-process/#_understanding_and_using_strong_java_delegates_strong) should be followed to enable reuse of java delegates and separation of business logic from process logic.

 ### Code for process step

 Here is run process helper method and implementation of dummy process step which doesn't do anything useful but can be used for testing.